Mr. F: Critical reception

 The A.V.
 Club writer Noel Murray commented on the episode and "The Ocean Walker", saying:"I actually do believe that these six episodes [of the Rita arc] are consistently hilarious, overall.
 But I don't think that the reveal of Rita's retardation is especially clever in and of itself, except for its fleeting shock value, and its more significant satirical value."Murray also comment of Charlize Theron's portrayal as Rita, calling her "pretty brilliant in this role".
+In his review of the third season, Brian Raftery of Entertainment Weekly praised the episode as an example of the season making "ingenious left-field comic turns", particularly through its conclusion involving the mole costume and the jet pack.
 Brian Tallerico from Vulture ranked the episode 46th out of the whole series, stating that the "funniest stuff in "Mr. F" is delightfully out there".